davidhu3141/Stafla/README.md

-Stafla - StackEdit Flavered Mark Down PDFier
+Stafla - StackEdit Flavered Markdown/HTML PDFier
 ====

 > Notice: This project is for personal usage.
 Neither UI nor documentation is provided.
 If you're in need to save stackedit MD as PDF to your disk, please consider sponsoring StackEdit.